symeonp/forty-jekyll-theme/_posts/2020-12-08-phonebook-uaf-analysis.md

     0019f044  00000010   <== dwBytes

 So as seen above the length of the <b>"VPN1-0"</b> phone book entry is 6+1, which is user controlled, and once it gets multiplied times two and gets added with two, it's then used as a parameter to the <b>GlobalAlloc</b> method.
-So brilliant, we definately control this one!
+So brilliant, we definitely  control this one!

 However, what caused the free?
 After spending some time, I figured out that the issue was this entry within the phonebook: